 Conversely, the EPC is a great favorite of financing entities.
 Banks adore that single point of responsibility feature.
-It's easier for their payment source the owner-borrower to point its finger at one party, the EPC contractor, because any given problem involves performance or design or both, and both performance and design risks are broadly assigned to that entity.
+It's easier for their payment source the ownerborrower to point its finger at one party, the EPC contractor, because any given problem involves performance or design or both, and with EPC both performance and design risks are broadly assigned to that entity.
 If there is one opinion that is universally shared by financers, it is they don't want their borrower to be on the hook for project mistakes.
-They want assurance that their borrower has the cash flow to service payments of principal and interest, not to settle claims for delays and extras on top of the budget and completion schedule.
+They want assurance that their borrower has the cash flow (whether from plant operation or receipt of liquidated damages) to service payments of principal and interest, not to settle claims for delays and extras on top of the budget and completion schedule.
 They pressure owners in order to have a much clearer line of responsibility, and owners feel correspondingly compelled to move those risks to an EPC contractor.